 An all-in-one inbound marketing platform alleviates these concerns.
 While salespeople and marketers have the means to be more productive with all information included under one umbrella, IT teams are tasked with less technology upkeep.
 (And when support is needed, IT personnel only need to reach out to one company for help, not multiple businesses.)

 Every marketing platform houses valuable data.
 But when data operate in silos, marketing and sales teams must manually piece together analytics for a holistic view of the customer journey.
 For instance, an email marketing platform may tell you that a prospective customer opened and clicked the CTA on your latest email.
 But when did that prospect first visit your website?
 What, if any, communications have they had with the sales team up to this point?

 When you invest in an all-in-one marketing platform, these answers are available in one space.
-With data already connected to account for every stage of the customer journey, marketers and salespeople can avoid the gaps that come with manual comparisons and use these insights to drive lead nurturing tactics that are more likely to inspire action.
+With data already connected to account for every stage of the customer journey, marketers and salespeople can avoid the gaps that come with manual comparisons and use these insights to drive lead nurturing tactics and other inbound-minded marketing solutions that are more likely to inspire action.

 Marketing and sales teams operate under busy schedules, so there’s not always time to have conversations around individual contacts.
 Yet, it’s critical that both parties remain on the same page as to the dynamics and activities of prospects, so meaningful conversations can be had.

 Consider this in the context of the first call sales has with an interested prospect.
 When the salesperson can see the webpages a prospect has viewed, as well as content pieces they’ve downloaded, they can better understand the products/services they might be interested in and build a talk track around that.